SushiTee/TUDNeutron/README.md

 *ADCNeutron* uses the ADC extension board DC1884A-F from Linear Technology [2] to measure analog data.

-Both systems are used on the training reactor AKR-2 of TU-Dresden.
+Both systems are used on the training reactor AKR-2 of TU-Dresden [3].

 For more information about the parts and on how to build the software browse the subdirectories.